If you’re looking for ways to boost your career growth in Australia, it might be time to find a mentor.

 • a friend or family member.

-Or you may prefer to find a mentor through a formal program.
+Alternatively, you can find a mentor through a formal program.
 Many schools, colleges, and universities run mentoring programs for students.
 You can also visit the Mentoring Australia website to find a local program near you.

-Once you’ve decided on your mentor, discuss with them what you hope to get from the relationship.
+Once you find a mentor, discuss with them what you hope to get from the relationship.
 From the beginning, you should:

-• set goals – create a list of what you hope to achieve and talk this through with your mentor
+• Set career development goals – create a list of what you hope to achieve in both the short- and long-term and talk this through with your mentor

-• have an open mind – while your mentor is there to support you, they will also provide you with constructive criticism and, so be prepared to hear negative feedback as well as positive will help you to grow professionally
+• Have an open mind – while your mentor is there to support you, they will also provide you with constructive criticism, so be prepared to hear negative feedback as well as positive to help you to grow professionally

-There is so much more to connecting with a mentor than the value of their experience and knowledge.
-A good mentoring relationship may give you accountability, confidence, and an accurate assessment of your skills.
+There is so much more to connecting with a mentor than career growth.
+A good professional mentor can give you accountability, confidence, and an accurate assessment of your skills.
 Still, most importantly, you may gain a friendship that should continue throughout your career and life.

 Overseas Visitor Health Cover (OVHC) helps pay for medical costs for international workers and visitors during their stay in Australia.
 Our OVHC policies, excluding Value Visitors Cover, meet the Australian Government requirements for adequate health insurance (visa condition 8501) for the Temporary Skill Shortage visa (subclass 482) and Temporary Graduate visa (subclass 485).